Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 Nope.

-“Keeda’s burnin’ nuts…they came real fuckin’ close, huh?”
+"Keeda’s burnin’ nuts…they came real fuckin’ close, huh?"

 Thurrsto duck-nodded grimly.
-“Volkov’s dead, of course.
-He *’died of wounds sustained while resisting arrest,’* officially.”
+"Volkov’s dead, of course.
+He *’died of wounds sustained while resisting arrest,’* officially."

-“Meanin’ they dragged his sorry tail outta his office and shot him innahead,” Daar surmised.
+"Meanin’ they dragged his sorry tail outta his office and shot him innahead," Daar surmised.

-“Most likely.
-He may just have completely fucked his entire country, after all,” Thurrsto agreed.
-“Most of their professional military is dead or reeling, they’re overwhelmed with radiation poisoning cases…at this point their ability to evacuate is likely much worse than it was previously, when the entire point of the invasion was to improve it.”
+"Most likely.
+He may just have completely fucked his entire country, after all," Thurrsto agreed.
+"Most of their professional military is dead or reeling, they’re overwhelmed with radiation poisoning cases…at this point their ability to evacuate is likely much worse than it was previously, when the entire point of the invasion was to improve it."

 Gods *damnit.* Firs’ day off in three weeks an rather’n *plowin’ fertile fields* here he was, stuck in his command center, tryin’ as hard as he could not ‘ta rattle the greentails ‘cuz the humans had *humaned* as hard as humanly possible.

 Not that he were in any position to really *judge* concerning planetary war…anyway.

-“And Kazakhstan?”
+"And Kazakhstan?"

-“They just turned miles and miles of their northern territory into a fallout deathzone, and their evacuation center is right on the edge of it.
-Honestly, it’s hard to say whether they saved themselves or doomed themselves at this point.”
+"They just turned miles and miles of their northern territory into a fallout deathzone, and their evacuation center is right on the edge of it.
+Honestly, it’s hard to say whether they saved themselves or doomed themselves at this point."

 Well, shit.
-It’d been a good scratch since he’d last contemplated ancient nuclear warfare theory, but…“How dirty *were* these bombs?”
+It’d been a good scratch since he’d last contemplated ancient nuclear warfare theory, but…"How dirty *were* these bombs?"

-“Quite.
+"Quite.
 According to the US Space Force—you might consider inviting their intel chief over for shooting, by the way—they were a cheap thermonuclear design with only a barely-refined fission prime stage.
 But that isn’t the reason.
-They were ground bursts, My Father.”
+They were ground bursts, My Father."

-“Ah.”
-He keened to himself, quietly. “...What’s the reaction been?”
+"Ah."
+He keened to himself, quietly. "...What’s the reaction been?"

-“Evacuation has stalled completely worldwide as governments locked down and instructed their citizens to shelter in place.
+"Evacuation has stalled completely worldwide as governments locked down and instructed their citizens to shelter in place.
 The Entity has pulled all its agents off-world to the Garden, Singularity’s people all recalled to Ekallim-Igigi…and there they are likely to remain for as long as the Earth’s major nations remain on high alert.
 After they step down, it will take days or weeks to regain momentum.
-Possibly months.”
+Possibly months."

-“Russia’s actions may have doomed millions,” Daar noted grimly.
-“An’ I think that means we’re actually enterin’ a *more* dangerous time.”
+"Russia’s actions may have doomed millions," Daar noted grimly.
+"An’ I think that means we’re actually enterin’ a *more* dangerous time."

-“Very probably.”
+"Very probably."

-“...The big question is, has any of this harmed the timeline ‘fer TILE FLIP?”
+"...The big question is, has any of this harmed the timeline ‘fer TILE FLIP?"

 Thurrsto gazed off into space thoughtfully for a moment.
-“It…might accelerate our timeline, My Father.
-Depending on what happens next, obviously.”
+"It…might accelerate our timeline, My Father.
+Depending on what happens next, obviously."

-“Right…” Daar mused for a second, considering his options.
+"Right…" Daar mused for a second, considering his options.
 The largest part of him wanted to head straight to Earth and use every bit of influence he had steadying things over there.

 The more cautious part of him was acutely aware that all the muscle and claws in the world would do him no good if an actual nuclear war *did* break out over there, and that if he died in such an exchange then that’d be the doom of at least two species.

 No, the responsible Great Fatherly thing to do was to remain here where it was safe, and do what he could for the humans from where he was.

-“Right.”
+"Right."
 He rose to his paws and shook out his fur.
 Gonna need a trim, mebbe he’d do that ‘fore the public address he obviously needed ‘ta give.
 Yeah.
 Balls, mebbe Naydi an’ Leela were free!
 He sure could do with a good long rub-down, too…

 Always keep *some* happy thoughts in ‘yer noggin’.
 That were something Daar learned the hard way.
 In any case, some unhappy business to attend to, first.

-“Send ‘fer Cousin Adam, an’ also Regaari.
-Need ‘ta talk to ‘em both.”
+"Send ‘fer Cousin Adam, an’ also Regaari.
+Need ‘ta talk to ‘em both."

 Father Tiyun, Daar’s long-sufferin’ and *expert* personal aide, duck-nodded and started tapping out messages.
 They’d finally promoted him recently.
 Long overdue, that.

-“Champion Thurrsto, we…are gonna need better intel.
+"Champion Thurrsto, we…are gonna need better intel.
 At this point I’m less concerned ‘bout discretion as I am timely info.
-Do what ‘ya judge ‘ya gotta do, an’ find out what the *fuck* is gon’ happen next.”
+Do what ‘ya judge ‘ya gotta do, an’ find out what the *fuck* is gon’ happen next."

 Orders given, Daar made his exit wit’ a quick friendly hug, and set to business.